 Many actors have been unable to really ‘find’ a character until they put on the make-up, or until they try on the wig, or the costume.
 We find the Mask strange because we don’t understand how irrational our responses to the face are anyway, and we don’t realise that much of our lives is spent in some form of trance, i.e. absorbed…

 In most social situations you are expected to maintain a consistent personality.
 In a Mask class you are encouraged to ‘let go’, and allow yourself to become possessed.

 There’s always a disparity between the objective reality of ourselves and how we see ourselves or our identity.
 Maltz realized this through his work as a plastic surgeon and Johnstone through teaching improv.

-I think there’s a tremendous point of leverage for people in our generation to leverage our locations to change our masks and, consequently, our identities.
-When you change locations, you get to put on another mask and see how it feels.
+There’s a tremendous point of leverage for people in our generation to leverage our locations to change our masks and, consequently, our identities.
+When you are location independent, you get to put on another mask and see how it feels.

-Most people that come back home after having lived abroad for the first time experience this as reverse culture shock.
+Most people that come back home after having lived abroad for the first time experience reverse culture shock.

-Through travel and changing locations, we can try lots of different masks and refine those down into creating the mask we want to be at any given time.
+Travel, changing locations is the fastest way to try lots of different masks on and consciously choose the mask you want to be wearing at any given time.

 It’s hard to hang out with all your old buddies, in all you old haunts, having all the same conversations, and become a new person.

 We are what we do repeatedly.
-And one of if not the most effective way to change who you are is to change your location, your venue, your environment.
+And one of if not the most effective way to change what you repeatedly do is to change your location, your venue, your environment.